08.05.2018 | Update 01.10.2020

 Employment conditions in the Swiss hospitality and hotel industry are governed by the national collective employment agreement for the hospitality industry (

 As a result, most pension providers refrain from offering their services to hospitality trades.
 Consequently, the offering is rather one-sided: occupational pension schemes are almost exclusively managed by the two major trade associations.
-“The strict L-GAV requirements make sense for the average employee,” explains Martin Smith, “but they make it more difficult to find individualised solutions.
+“The strict L-GAV requirements make sense for the average employee,” explains Joel Levi, “but they make it more difficult to find individualised solutions.
 Many managers would do well to check the available options and consider alternatives to the major providers.”

 Tailored pension solutions